With its distinctive towers, the Conciergerie on the Île de la Cité used to belong to the Kings of France.

 The Silver Tower (Tour d’Argent) and Caesar Tower (Tour de César)

-It is believed that the Silver Tower was used as a storeroom where the royal treasure was kept.
+The Silver Tower was believed to be used as a storeroom where the royal treasure was kept.

 Its twin round tower, the Caesar Tower, was named in honour of the Roman Emperors.